ivzb/achievers_server/README.md

 The following endpoints are available:

 ```
-* POST   http://localhost/auth       - Retrieve an access token
+* POST   /user/auth       - Retrieve an access token

-* POST   http://localhost/users		 - Create a new user
+* POST   /user/create      - Create a new user

+* GET	 /achievement?id= - Retrieve an achievement by ID
+* GET	 /achievements?page= - Retrieve achievements by page
+* GET    /achievements/quest?id=&page= - Retrieve achievements by quest_id and page
+* POST   /achievement/create - Create a new achievement

-* GET	 http://localhost/users/{id} - Retrieve a user by ID
+* GET	 /evidence?id= - Retrieve an evidence by ID
-* GET	 http://localhost/users 	 - Retrieve a list of all users
+* GET	 /evidences?page= - Retrieve evidences by page
+* POST   /evidence/create - Create a new evidence

-* PUT	 http://localhost/users/{id} - Update a user by ID
+* GET	 /reward?id= - Retrieve a reward by ID
+* GET	 /rewards?page= - Retrieve rewards by page
+* POST   /reward/create - Create a new reward

-* DELETE http://localhost/users/{id} - Delete a user by ID
+* GET	 /quest?id= - Retrieve a quest by ID
-* DELETE http://localhost/users		 - Delete all users
+* GET	 /quests?page= - Retrieve quests by page
+* POST   /quest/create - Create a new quest

+* POST   /quest_achievement/create - Create a new quest_achievement
 ```

 ## Rules for Consistency